3mrgnc3/LFIter2/README.md

            2. Search For & Extract Files Using A Wordlist
            3. Brute Force Usernames Using A Wordlist

-    I hope others may find this usefull.
-I have chosen to use
-    subprocess to call curl to perform the
+    I hope others may find this usefull during pentests.
+I have chosen to use subprocess to call curl to perform the get request.
+    I Initially tried to ue python-requests and liburl, but was having major issues getting self signed certs for https & socks proxies working using these.

+    curl just works :D Als long as its installed and working should be able to run this script.

     Collected Files Are Saved In the ./[host-ip]-files/ Directory
     --------------------------------------------------------------